BorisGerretzen/GratefulDeadArchiveDownload/README.md

 **directory** is the directory where you want to download the files to.
 If not supplied it will use the title of the concert.

-It will create a new folder for the concert and all songs, numbers them, and puts them in the directory.